 Nagaland: Two Churches in Kohima Organise Blood Donation Camps, Collect 47 Units

-Kohima, April 26: Two churches in Kohima organised voluntary blood donation camps over the weekend, collecting a total of 47 units of blood to support medical needs in the region.
+Kohima, April 26: Two churches in Kohima organized voluntary blood donation camps over the weekend, collecting a total of 47 units of blood in an effort to support local hospitals and strengthen blood reserves for patients requiring emergency and life-saving medical care.

 Nagaland Two Churches in Kohima Organise Blood Donation Camps, Collect 47 Units